Aykahshi/joker_state/lib/src/special_widgets/README-widget-en.md

 ```

 #### Boolean Extension
-For a more fluent API:
+A more fluent way to write it:

 ```dart
 isEnabled.reveal(